fuse-box/fuse-box/README.md

 Thow a message at me here: window.atob("c2t5cGU6bmNoYW5nZWQ=")

-And If you like the idea, support the project by staring the repository.
+And If you like the idea, support the project by starring the repository.
 Much obliged.

 Peace to everybody.